Master of Social Work Program

 The mission of the Master of Social Work program is to educate advanced professional social workers for practice with at-risk populations.
 The Master of Social Work program is dedicated to (a) educating social workers with knowledge, values, and skills for evidence-based practice, (b) advancing the knowledge base of the social work profession and (c) providing regional leadership in the development and implementation of policies, programs, and services for at-risk populations.

-Applications to the Fall 2018 MSW program in Memphis and Jackson, TN are now open.
+Applications to the Spring 2018 MSW program in Memphis and Jackson, TN are now open.

 If you are interested in attending the University of Memphis MSW Program, we have a number of ways you can learn more about us: